nicholsons/comp0035-2024-tutorials/README.md

 The `src-student` package contains any starter code for each week.
 You can also use this package to store your own code that you create during the activities.

-One solution to the activities will be given each week and these are in a separate repository on
+One solution to the activities will be given each week and will be added to the [tutor_solution directory](src/tutorialpkg/tutor_solution).
-GitHub: [tutor solution]().
 Other solutions will be possible, and some may be better than the solution offered, so don't feel your code has to match the tutors code!

 Activities and code are added each week.
 You will need to pull updates from the repository to get the latest activities and code.